On this page

 Endorsement of guidelines

 The college endorses the following infection guideline documents which have been developed and evidenced by reputable national academic bodies:

 National Health and Medical Research Council – Australian Guideline for the Prevention and Control of Infection in Healthcare.

-Note: College endorsement of this document is qualified because the College does not support the concept that healthcare workers be subject to regular mandatory testing for blood-borne viruses (BBV) (see Section 6 below).
-However the College strongly advises that any surgeon who has reason to believe that he or she may have been exposed to a BBV either occupationally or socially should seek testing and adhere to the recommendations of the NHMRC.
+Note: college endorsement of this document is qualified because the college does not support the concept that healthcare workers be subject to regular mandatory testing for blood-borne viruses (BBV) (see below).
+However the college strongly advises that any surgeon who has reason to believe that he or she may have been exposed to a BBV either occupationally or socially should seek testing and adhere to the recommendations of the NHMRC.

 This publication provides detailed guidelines regarding cleaning of the practice environment and sterilisation of equipment.
 Surgeons undertaking office based procedures should be familiar with these guidelines.
 Many surgeons undertake minor procedures in their rooms and it is vital that the general principles of infection control are complied with in all instances.
 It is recommended that each practice should have a manual outlining protocols regarding infection control.

 Hand hygiene in health-care workers is an effective intervention to reduce the risk of HAI.
-The College endorses the National Hand Hygiene initiative and in particular supports the World Health Organisation5 Moments’ program and the use of alcohol based hand rubs.
-The College recommends all surgeons and trainees play a leadership role in advocating hand hygiene practices.
+The college endorses the National Hand Hygiene initiative and in particular supports the World Health Organisation Moments’ program and the use of alcohol based hand rubs.
+The college recommends all surgeons and trainees play a leadership role in advocating hand hygiene practices.